Adrian Pettigrew: Non-league football

 After rejecting the chance to join Zulte Waregem and trialling with AEK Athens, Pettigrew had short spells in non-League football with Cheshunt, Bishop's Stortford and A.F.C.
 Sudbury during the 2008–09 season.
 He later played for Middlesex County League First Division Central & East club West End during the 2011–12 and 2012–13 seasons.

 International career

 Pettigrew was capped by England at U16 and U17 level.
-He was a part of the U17 team which won the 2002 Nordic U17 Championship.
+He was part of the U17 team which won the 2002 Nordic U17 Championship.